rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

     ^ bloom
 {{< /highlight>}}

-{{<figure src="/images/thoughts/full-filter-fpp-curve.png" title="The estimated FPP will be equals to the established value when the filter contains the number of expected elements n">}}
+{{<figure src="/images/thoughts/full-filter-fpp-curve.png" title="The estimated FPP will be equal to the established value when the filter contains the number of expected elements n">}}

 Nevertheless, you should know that the previous *FPP curve* is a theoretical value and the *actual FPP* observed will depend on the specific dataset and hash functions you work with.
 In order to check empirically the goodness of our implementation we have run the following analysis: